 You’ll learn about organizational culture, public policy, change dynamics, effective communication, and the ever-important process of grant writing.
 Gain the management and decision-making skills you need to succeed in civil service, government, and non-profit industries.

-This program consists of five upper division online public and non-profit management courses for a total of 15 credit hours.
+This program consists of five lower-division online public and non-profit management courses for a total of 15 credit hours.

 An overview of issues related to leading and managing public organizations and government agencies.
 Focus includes policy development, strategic planning, agency operations, civil service systems, legal framework, and ethical considerations.